Monthly Archive July 2013

 I have never considered myself a gardener.
 My mom and dad have always had a flourishing garden, and toil in the earth helping plants grow.
 My husband, too, is a fabulous gardener, and has created lush greenery in the various places where we have lived.
 I love to look at the…

-Posted July 15th, 2013 by & filed under Featured, Paintsplash - Art Therapy, Top News.
+Posted July 15th, 2013 by & filed under Top News, Art Therapy/Counseling at SWC, Featured.

 by Debbie Schroder